SUCTION FILTER ELEMENTS: THE FIRST LINE OF DEFENSE FOR YOUR HYDRAULIC PUMP

 Our suction filters are engineered with simplicity and reliability in mind.

-Most commonly designed as Wire Mesh Elements.
+Design: Most commonly designed as Wire Mesh Elements.

 Material: Multi-layer stainless steel wire mesh.